-Victoria Falconer is an award-winning musical director, composer, performer and multi-instrumentalist.
+Victoria Falconer is an award-winning musical director, composer, cabaret artist, theatre maker and multi-instrumentalist.
 She is based between London and Adelaide.

 ★★★★★ "Led by an immensely talented musical director, Victoria Falconer, all 11 cast members play an instrument (and some play multiple) and their skills result in a rich wall of sound filling the Eternity Playhouse, doing absolute justice to the show’s wonderfully-crafted songs."
 Broadway World (Once, 2019).

 Earlier this year, Victoria co-created a new festival offering - Smashed: The Brunch Party, a femme-fronted, diverse drag and cabaret show that received 5 star reviews for its debut run at Adelaide Fringe, with Victoria as host.
 She is also currently engaged as associate composer/arranger and band leader with the Australian-based WOC political performance ensemble Hot Brown Honey.

 ★★★★★ “The host with the most… From the get go, Falconer engaged and entertained her audience, never missing a beat to get in and amongst the people creating a connection that so many other shows fail to do.
 Camp, comedic genius.”
 Theatre Travels (Smashed, 2021)